KZNG

-KZNG (1340 AM) is a news/talk radio station in Hot Springs, Arkansas.
+KZNG (1340 AM) is an oldies radio station in Hot Springs, Arkansas.
 It broadcasts with an ERP of 1 kW (1000 watts) from its broadcast tower near downtown Hot Springs.

 KZNG is owned and operated by US Stations, LLC, a local company that also owns KLXQ, KQUS and KLAZ in Hot Springs, Arkansas and KLBL in Malvern, Arkansas.
 US Stations maintains studios at 125 Corporate Terrace, a building constructed for KRZB-TV (channel 26) in 1986 and expanded in 2006.

+It broadcast on 1470 AM from its launch in 1954 until 1967 when it moved to its current frequency, 1340 AM.